the-turing-way/the-turing-way/book/website/reproducible-research/ci/ci-building-gh-actions.md

 # Building a Block of a Github Actions

 As described previously, workflow files use YAML syntax, which has either a `.yml` or `.yaml` file extension.
-If you're new to YAML and want to learn more, [see our section about YMAL]{ref}`(rr-renv-yaml)`.
+If you're new to YAML and want to learn more, {ref}`see our section about YMAL<rr-renv-yaml>`.
 This workflow must be stored in the `.github/workflows` directory of your repository.

 Each workflow is defined in a separate YAML.
 We will introduce the building block of a workflow using Hello World Example: